feathersui/feathersui-website/learn/as3-starling/flash-pro.md

 6. An **FPS** value of **60** is recommended.

 Your project is ready.
 If you're unsure how to proceed, start by using the code in the **Create your Game** section of the [Starling First Steps Tutorial](http://gamua.com/starling/first-steps/).
-Then take a look at the [Feathers Getting Started Tutorial](./getting-started.md).
+Then take a look at the [Feathers Hello World Tutorial](./hello-world.md).

 > Animate's ability to properly simulate devices on AIR is limited compared to other development environments.
 Animate's AIR simulator does not provide the correct screen DPI/PPI for the mobile device that it is simulating.
 The value of `Capabilities.screenDPI` is used by Feathers themes to scale skins to an appropriate physical size for each device.
 >